jpedro/jpedro.github.io/.posts/random.md

 It's funny how things evolve in developmment and operations.

-You start by installing some tool and testing it with a few CLI calls.
+You start by installing some tool and testing it with a few CLI commands.

 When you use it enough you throw them into a bash script in the `$PATH`.
-Extract a few CLI arguments into script arguments.
-Tidy it up, with a few functions, subcommands, a useful usage help text.
+Extract those CLI flags into script arguments.
+Tidy it up, wrap it with a few functions, subcommands, a useful usage help text, validate all inputs.

-After a company hacktahin, now you need to integrate these from your app, like say creating image thumbnails.
+After the company hacktahon, now you got the greenlight to integrate that into the app, like say creating image thumbnails.
 And sure enough, you can shell these out.
 Or the tool has or the community created a SDK.
 Great.

 Down the road, you realise that it's better to do this off the main app thread and do it asynchronously, in the background.
 You extract that into its own service.
 Throw the payload to some queue.
-Accept a callback URL.
-Maybe even use some evented loop runtime as this is CPU-bound anyway.
+Accept a callback.
+Maybe even use some evented loop runtime, as this is CPU-bound anyway.
 Maybe a lambda makes sense.
 It's a service.
 Maybe not a Chad service but one nonetheless.

 After a while you need to add some authentication because